Musical with first-class sound at the Austrian Stockerau Open Air Festival

 - The rental company, MTR Productions, was responsible for planning and implementing the sound reinforcement

-- An Electro-Voice XLVC line-array and NetMax N8000 controller formed the centrepiece of the sound reinforcement concept
+- An Electro-Voice XLVC line-array and NetMax N8000 controller formed the centerpiece of the sound reinforcement concept

 “The XLD system over the course of the six weeks once again demonstrated its reliability and acoustic class,” said sound technician Thomas Hasenauer, adding that among the greatest challenges posed by this production was the sudden drop in volume each time a passage sung by the entire chorus gave way to a spoken line delivered by a single actor.
 Here a swift response was required from both man and machine.
 Fortunately, the hard work in rehearsal paid off.